jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 macosx-laptop$ boot2docker --memory=16384 --disksize=30000 init
 macosx-laptop$ boot2docker up
 ```
 * After running boot2docker it displays the envrionment variables that need to be set.
-Be sure to use one of the methods specified:
+Be sure to use one of the methods specified (you will need to copy the actual variables from your terminal:

 ```
     export DOCKER_TLS_VERIFY=1
-    export DOCKER_HOST=tcp://192.168.59.103:2376
+    export DOCKER_HOST=tcp://  ......
-    export DOCKER_CERT_PATH=/Users/ryanknight/.boot2docker/certs/boot2docker-vm
+    export DOCKER_CERT_PATH=/Users/ ....  /.boot2docker/certs/boot2docker-vm
 ```

 or run: